aalexmrt/stripe-for-saas/next-app/README.md

 # Stripe for SaaS with Next.js & Supabase

-This project demonstrates fullstack metered billing subscriptions payments with Stipe, Next.js, and Supabase.
+This project demonstrates fullstack metered billing subscriptions payments with Stripe, Next.js, and Supabase.

 ## How to Run It